 b.
 Exceptions to the General Rule.
-The general rule of nonrecognition applicable to transfers of unencumbered property to a partnership does not apply (a) on a transfer of property to a partnership which would be treated as an "investment company" (if the partnership were incorporated); 455 (b) a partnership capital interest received in exchange for services; and (c) transactions between a partnership and a partner not acting in his capacity as a partner.
+The general rule of nonrecognition applicable to transfers of unencumbered property to a partnership does not apply (a) on a transfer of property to a partnership which would be treated as an "investment company" (if the partnership were incorporated); 548 (b) a partnership capital interest received in exchange for services; 549 and (c) transactions between a partnership and a partner not acting in his capacity as a partner.
+550

-450Treas.
+543Treas.
 Reg. § 1.1223-3(f), Example 1.

-457Treas.
+550Treas.
 Reg. § 1.721-1(a); see generally I.R.C.
 707(a).

 Treated as an Investment Company if the Partnership Were Incorporated).
 The general nonrecognition rule applicable to transfers of property to a partnership will not apply to gain realized on a transfer of property to a partnership which would be treated as an investment company (if the partnership were incorporated).
-In the case of a transfer of property to a partnership that is classified as an investment company, the partner's basis in his partnership interest is the amount of the money and the adjusted basis of the property to the contributing partner at the time of the contribution increased by the amount (if any) of gain recognized by the contribution increased by the amount (if any) of gain recognized by the amount (if any) of gain recognized by the contributing partner.
+In the case of a transfer of property to a partnership that is classified as an investment company, the partner's basis in his partnership interest is the amount of the money and the adjusted basis of the property to the contributing partner at the time of the contribution increased by the amount (if any) of gain recognized by the contributing partner at the time of contribution.
+The partnership's basis in the contributed property is the adjusted basis of the property to the partner at the time of contribution increased by the amount (if any) of gain recognized by the contributing partner.
+553

 (a) When Is a Transfer Considered a "Transfer to an Investment Company?"
-A transfer of property to a partnership will be considered to be "a transfer to an investment company" if: (i) the transfer results in diversification of the transferor's interests; 461 and (ii) more than 80-percent of the value of the partnerships assets are:
+A transfer of property to a partnership will be considered to be "a transfer to an investment company" if: (i) the transfer results in diversification of the transferor's interests; 554 and (ii) more than 80-percent of the value of the partnerships assets are:

-i) Held for investment; and

-ii) Consist of money, stocks and other equity interests in a corporation, evidences of indebtedness, options, forward or futures contracts, notional principal contracts or derivatives, foreign currency, certain interests in precious metals, interests in real estate investment trusts, regulated investment companies, common trust funds and publicly-traded partnerships or other interests in non-corporate entities that are convertible into or exchangeable for any of the assets listed in the statute.
+- i) Held for investment; and - ii) Consist of money, stocks and other equity interests in a corporation, evidences of indebtedness, options, forward or futures contracts, notional principal contracts or derivatives, foreign currency, certain interests in precious metals, interests in real estate investment trusts, regulated investment companies, common trust funds and publicly-traded partnerships or other interests in non-corporate entities that are convertible into or exchangeable for any of the assets listed in the statute.
 Other assets that count toward the 80-percent test are an interest in an entity substantially all of the assets of which are listed